ahdinosaur/avo/README.md

-# avo
+# ludis

-_STATUS: DREAMING_
+_STATUS: PROTOTYPING_

 > A modular config system for personal setups

-Avo is a dream for a tool to help provision a fresh computer with the exact setup you need to be productive.
+Ludis provisions a fresh computer with the exact setup you need to be productive.

 Like .dotfiles on steroids, but less opinionated than NixOS.
+Friendly and functional.

-In the past, I've relied on Salt Stack to automate this, but I think a better way is possible.
+In the past, I've relied on Salt Stack to automate my machine setup, but I think a better way is possible.

 See also: